Large Deviations Optimal Scheduling of Closed Queueing Networks: Main Result

-To demonstrate the value of state-dependent control, we show that exponential decay of demand-drop probability is impossible under state-independent policies as studied in \cite{ozkan2016dynamic} and \cite{banerjee2016pricing}.
-We first formally define state-independent policies. \begin{defn} We call a dispatch policy $\pi$ state independent if it maps each $j'\in V_D$, $k\in V_S$, $t\in \mathbb{N}$ to a distribution $u_{j'k}[t]$ over $\partial(j')\cup \{\emptyset\}$; for a demand with origin $j'$ and destination $k$ that arrives at time $t$, the platform dispatches from $i$ drawn independently from distribution $u_{j'k}[t]$, ignoring the current state $\fX[t-1]$ and the history.
-If $i = \emptyset$ or there is no supply at the dispatch location, the demand is dropped. \end{defn}
+\paragraph{State-independent policies.} Previous works studying control of circulating resources in networks, e.g., \cite{ozkan2016dynamic} and \cite{banerjee2016pricing}, have proposed state-independent control policies.
+We show that in our setting, such policies are not competitive with the SMW policies we have proposed.
+We first formally define state-independent policies. \begin{defn}[State independent policy] We call a scheduling policy $U$ \yka{Please replace $\pi$ by $U$ throughout.}\emph{state independent} if, for each\footnote{We suppress the dependence on $K$ in our notation.} $K \geq 1$, it maps each $j'\in V_S$, $k\in V_B$, $r\in \mathbb{Z}_+$ to a distribution $u_{j'k}(t_r^{-})$ over $\partial(j')\cup \{\emptyset\}$; for the $r$-th service token arrival with origin $j'$ and destination $k$, the platform serves buffer $i$ drawn independently from distribution $u_{j'k}(t_r^{-})$, ignoring the current state {$\X(t_r^{-})$} and the history.
+If $i = \emptyset$ or there is no job at the served buffer, the service token is lost. \end{defn}